nullstone-modules/aws-postgres-access/README.md

 If you do, your database will be in a state where you will be unable to run database migrations on app startup.
 If you want to recover from this situation, keep reading.

+### Repair script

+This repo contains a script `./scripts/repair-ownership.sql` that will allow you to reassign ownership of db schema objects to the appropriate role.
+1. Change `current_owner` input variable to the current owner of db schema objects.
+2. Connect with credentials that have superuser access.
+3. Execute the script.
+4. Verify schema ownership looks correct as below.

 ### What should my configuration look like?

 After connecting to your cluster with `psql`, use the following commands to introspect your database.